CTAG07/MultiHustle/README.md

 CURRENT GOAL:

-- Overhauling the action buttons in an attempt to get online multiplayer work nicer
+- Sync stuff, make the game work past turn 1

 Planned changes
 - [x] Make it not crash when pressing start